Marshall Islands Register Travel insurance Destinations

 Student visa: Required

-An onward or return ticket and proof of sufficient funds are required to visit the Marshall Islands.
+You must present an onward or return ticket and proof of sufficient funds.

-A fee of US$20 is payable upon departure.
+You must pay a fee of US$20 upon departure.

 Children and travel